nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 extern crate alloc;
 ```

-Finally, if you would like to use types such as slices or arrays inside of GPU kernels you must allow `improper_cytypes_definitions` either on the whole crate or the individual GPU kernels.
+Finally, if you would like to use types such as slices or arrays inside of GPU kernels you must allow `improper_ctypes_definitions` either on the whole crate or the individual GPU kernels.
 This is because on the CPU, such types are not guaranteed to be passed a certain way, so they should not be used in `extern "C"` functions (which is what kernels are implicitly declared as).
 However, `rustc_codegen_nvvm` guarantees the way in which things like structs, slices, and arrays are passed.
 See [Kernel ABI](./kernel_abi.md).

 ```rs
 #![allow(improper_ctypes_definitions)]